Shaank123/c/README.md

 4. **Compile and Run**:
    - Navigate to the project directory and compile the program using `make`.
 Run the program to interact with the Bank Management System.

 This project will give you hands-on experience with C programming, including working with files, structures, and basic command-line interfaces.
-If you need further guidance or more advanced features, feel free to ask!
+If you need further guidance or more advanced features.